Imagine the SAME house storing around 12 MILLION Btus of winter cooling to easily provide the 4 MBtu generally used in an entire summer!

 If this heat storage capability is intended to be maximized, it is easy to do.
 If the sub-basement was made 12 feet tall instead of the 8 feet mentioned above, there would be one and one half times as much heat storage capabilities.
 If the storage began in the Autumn having been heated to 140°F, it's storage of 53 million Btu should easily be able to entirely heat the whole house for the whole winter, never having to turn on a furnace at all!

 There is also the option of adding additional insulation around the storage, to reduce even more the amount lost over a period of months.
+Keep in mind that we estimate losing roughly 10 million Btus over a three month period, and if the insulation was doubled, that loss would only be around 5 million Btus during those three months.
 For most climates, we do not encourage excessive insulation, to keep expenses down.

 Also, please note that the re-sale value of a house that would NEVER have any air conditioning expenses and would have possibly less than half the winter heating expenses, would be VERY high.
 The additional re-sale value of the house almost certainly would be greater than the cost of installing this system!
 Also, do you realize how quickly such a house would sell?